-- Apply theories and frameworks related to health(care) and to technology and data science to their project assignment and can readily apply this in the correct context as a bridge-builder between these fields; - Conduct a project assignment within a healthcare organisation, research, institute or industry bridging the gap between healthcare and digital technology/data science to improve healthcare for clients/patients - Take into account the role of culture for a digital health innovation. - Apply the regulatory framework with respect to data and technology. - Consider ethical challenges arising from conducting their project assignment
+- Apply theories and frameworks related to health(care) and to technology and data science to their project assignment and can readily apply this in the correct context as a bridge-builder between these fields; - Conduct a project assignment within a healthcare organization, research, institute or industry bridging the gap between healthcare and digital technology and data science to improve health and access to healthcare for clients/patients; - Take into account the role of culture for a successful digital health innovation;

+- Apply the regulatory framework (national vs. international) with respect to data and technology; - Consider ethical challenges arising from conducting their project assignment.